The 10 Privacy Principles of PIPEDA – Accuracy

 Accuracy

-The principle of Accuracy states that your organization should ensure that the personal information it collects should be accurate, complete, and up-to-date for the purposes for which it is being used.
+The principle of Accuracy states that an organization should ensure that the personal information it collects should be accurate, complete, and up-to-date for the purposes for which it is being used.

 How Accurate?